tigera-solutions/cc-aks-implement-runtime-security/mod/module-2-security-guardrails.md

 # Module 2 - Customize Security Guardrails for Network-based Threats

-Calico provides methods to enable fine-grained access controls between your microservices and external databases, cloud services, APIs, and other applications protected by a firewall.
-You can enforce controls from within the cluster using DNS egress policies from a firewall outside the cluster using the egress gateway.
-Controls are applied on a fine-grained, per-pod basis.
+Calico provides methods to enable fine-grained access controls between microservices and external databases, cloud services, APIs, and other applications.

 In this module, we will learn how to use Calico to create network policies to control access to and from a pod.
 We will install the `Example Voting Application`.
-Once the application is deployed, we will create and test network security policies with different ingress and egress rules to demonstrate how the **workload access control** is done.
+Once the application is deployed, we will create and test network security policies with different ingress and egress rules to demonstrate how **workload access control** is done.

 1. Installing the example application stacks: